 - Watermelon Strawberry Mocktail with Lime (Non Alcoholic)

 A delicious and great way to celebrate any special occasion, watermelon strawberry mocktails are a great option for all of your guests.
 Alcoholic drinks shouldn’t get all the attention!
 Since there’s zero alcohol, anyone can enjoy this tasty sip.

-This recipe does require a little work ahead of time.
-You’ll want to make your watermelon juice and strawberry simple syrup a few hours before making your drink so each have time to chill.
-The great part is each of these steps take a few minutes, so you can do all of your drink prep in about 15 minutes.
+The great part is each of these steps only take a few minutes, so you can do all of your drink prep in about 15 minutes.

 How to Make a Watermelon Strawberry Mocktail

 Muddle mint leaves and lime juice in a highball glass.